scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 - Write descriptive function and variable names (self-commenting)
 - Add documentation above functions that need more explanation

 We follow a few basic principles coming from functional programming.
-Wherever possible, we keep functions pure, the data immutable, and prefer array methods like map, filter, and reduce.
+Wherever possible, we keep functions pure, the data immutable, and prefer array methods like `map`, `filter`, and `reduce`.

 > [Beginner's guide to functional programming in JavaScript - Opensource.com](https://opensource.com/article/17/6/functional-javascript)